ROASTED CORN SALSA — Fresh roasted corn, onions, peppers and spices come together in this flavorful salsa!

-You may have noticed that I’ve posted quite a few grilled corn recipes lately, like Mexican Street Corn, and most recently Grilled Corn and Potato Chowder.
+You may have noticed that I’ve posted quite a few grilled corn recipes lately, like Grilled Corn with Basil Butter and Mexican Street Corn.
 This fresh Roasted Corn Salsa is the latest addition to my collection of corn recipes.

 I took 2 dozen ears–they even brought it to me shucked and ready to go!
 Seriously, how awesome is that?